lcalmbach/ods-booster/readme.md

-Here's the enhanced and corrected version of your README with improved clarity, grammar, and structure while keeping the markdown format intact:

----

-# 📖 Overview
+H# 📖 Overview

 [OpenDataSoft (ODS)](https://opendatasoft.com) is an **Infrastructure-as-a-Service (IaaS)** platform widely used by the Open Data community for storing and publishing datasets.
 While ODS provides a **REST API** for direct data access, performance issues can arise for large datasets.
 In such cases, datasets need to be replicated to a more performant storage solution, either **locally** or in a **cloud database**.

 ### ⚡ What is ODS-Booster?
 **ODS-Booster** is a demonstration application that showcases multiple strategies for caching ODS datasets to enhance data access performance.
 It supports storing ODS datasets in: